6.7.11

 JULIE: That must’ve been so exciting and there’s a brick with your name on it?

 They took me to the Beatles museum where there is a wall of fame and they said "we want to present you with a brick in the wall."
-Next to Jimi Hendrix, Robert Plant and Robert Fripp.
-And I was just so bowled over!
+It's next to Jimi Hendrix, Robert Plant and Robert Fripp.
+I was just so bowled over!
 It’s the first time I’ve been shown any respect as a musician in about 30 years!
 It really moved me and the concert itself was just mind blowing!
-It was a great day.
+It was a great day

 TOYAH: Ah!
 Just brilliant!
 Brilliant!

 TOYAH: Success tends to be a problem for people in the long term here.
 They're just snobby.
 For instance The Humans played last year in London and Robert was guesting with us.
-The reviews said that this some of the most exciting stuff they ever heard - Robert’s playing at his best and writing at his best, this is The Humans ...
+The reviews said that this some of the most exciting stuff they've ever heard and that Robert’s playing at his best and writing at his best.
+This is The Humans ...
 Well, I wrote it!

 JULIE: Oh, my goodness!